ThomasSchinca/conflict_forecast_colab/README.md

 The repository includes the necessary scripts and data to replicate the results presented in the paper for the forecasting part.
 The primary script, `Colab.py`, executes both models, generates output files, and store prediction results.

 ## Requirements
+- WARNING: The PRIO-GRID Yearly Variables for 2007-2014 and PRIO-GRID Static Variables Dataset (available here: https://grid.prio.org/#/download) need to be added in the Input folder.
 - **Python version:** 3.8.5
 - Required libraries: Install dependencies using:
   ```bash